seclusion-development-java/excel-transpose/README.md

 # excel-transpose
-Use apache API Poi to realize tranposition of a sheet into another.
+Use apache API Poi to realize transposition of a sheet into another.